snys98/Microex.All/README.md

-# Microex.AngularSpa
+# Microex.All
-all for AngularSpa
+all for Microex